seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Paris and I kiss evermore for him.

 **MENELAUS**
-I’ll have my kiss, sir.
+I'll have my kiss, sir.
 Lady, by your leave.

 **CRESSIDA**
 In kissing, do you render or receive?